Thursday salt - what is it for and how to prepare it

 - A handful of dried mint, lemon balm, oregano, or any other spicy herbs should be crushed and mixed with 1 kg of stone salt.

-- Add about 1 kg of crushed rye bread.
-Stale bread can be grated.
+- Add about 1 kg of crushed rye bread (stale bread can be grated for easier crumbling).

-- Everything should be mixed well and spread in a layer on a baking sheet.
-Place the baking sheet in an oven preheated to 250 degrees and periodically mix everything.
-After a while, the salt will compact – it needs to be broken up if possible to stir it.
+- Mix everything well; spread in a layer on a baking sheet.
+Place in oven preheated to 250 °C; periodically stir.
+After a while, the salt will compact — break it up if possible to keep stirring effective.

 - After about 40 minutes, the bread will start to blacken, burn, and smoke.
-At this time, turn off the oven, mix everything again, and leave in the oven until it cools down.
-The bread should blacken and just start to smoke, otherwise, if the bread is burned too much, it will taste bitter.
+Turn off the oven, mix everything once more, and leave in the oven until cooled.
+The bread should blacken and just start to smoke — if the bread burns too much, the result will taste bitter.

-- After cooling, pass through a meat grinder or grind in another way.
+- After cooling, pass through a meat grinder or grind by another method until uniform powder.

-Not everyone has kvass dregs obtained after fermenting the wort, but it can easily be replaced with soaked rye bread.
+Not everyone has kvass dregs (the residue from fermenting kvass wort), but it can easily be replaced with soaked rye bread.
 For 1 kg of salt, about 3 loaves of bread or more are taken.

 Ingredients: